 Regular Reporting Is Key

-At the end of the day, having an SEO team that is accessible and providing you with regular reporting is crucial.
+At the end of the day, having an SEO team that is accessible and provides you with regular reporting is crucial.
 When it comes to DealerFire websites, you’ll have a team of SEO experts working alongside you, providing regular reports to ensure your digital efforts are headed in the right direction.

-Included in those reports will be an analysis of pageviews, bounce rate and more of those basic metrics we mentioned.
-More importantly, you’ll be able to see how those metrics are changing overtime, taking a look at how things have developed long-term.
+Included in those reports will be an analysis of pageviews, bounce rate, and more of those basic metrics we mentioned.
+More importantly, you’ll be able to see how those metrics are changing over time, taking a look at how things have developed long-term.
 You may also get a look at how your rankings in Google have been impacted by your SEO efforts, ideally seeing your website ranking for more keywords over time and ranking for more keywords within those very top positions on the first page of the search results.

-But, most importantly, you’ll be backed by a team who can tailor these regular reports to your unique dealership needs.
+But, most importantly, you’ll be backed by a team that can tailor these regular reports to your unique dealership needs.
 As your goals change, we’ll adjust your SEO strategy to match.
 To learn more about how we can get you the SEO results you’re looking for, schedule a demo of our digital marketing products.